vidardb/pgrocks-fdw/README.md

 # Limitations

 - The first attribute in the table definition must be the primary key.

-- Composite primary key can be achieved via creating a new data type `CREATE TYPE ...
+Composite primary key can be achieved via creating a new data type `CREATE TYPE ...
 AS`.

+- Currently no rollback, abort.

 - Do not support secondary index.

-- ACID relies on the storage engine.

 # Usage